Atlanta's John Marshall Law School: Campus

 After selling its Midtown Atlanta building in 2020, the Law School relocated to Peachtree Center in Downtown Atlanta.
 After a multi-floor construction project, the Law School took possession of its new campus on August 6, 2021.
 It is now housed in One Marquis Tower and comprises almost 60,000 square feet of classroom and office space, including a law library and courtroom.
 The construction project was completed in less than 24 weeks.

 Academics

 AJMLS is accredited by the American Bar Association.
 AJMLS offers five J.D. programs: full-time day, part-time day, part-time evening, accelerated/spring start, and a Criminal Justice Certificate Program (led by MacArthur Genius Fellow, Jonathan Rapping).
 The Certificate Program had previously been offered as the Criminal Justice Honors Program from 2011 to 2018.
 AJMLS students may apply to co-enroll in the Certificate Program after successful completion of their first year curriculum.

+Admissions

+For the class entering in 2022, 45.8% of applicants were accepted, 27.6% of those accepted enrolled, and the enrolled students had an average 3.14 GPA (6 enrollees were not included in the GPA calculation) and an average 151 LSAT score.